White Vervain, White Verbena

 Verbena urticifolia L. is the correct and accepted scientific name for this species of Verbena.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 150 species in the Verbena genus (as of 6-1-21 when I wrote this page).
+As of 12-19-21 when this page was last updated, Plants of the World Online by Kew lists 150 species in the Verbena genus.
 It is a member of the plant family Verbenaceae with 31 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Verbena urticifolia is from Plants of the World Online.
 Areas in green are where the species is native.
 The map on the USDA Plants Database is similar but doesn’t include the state of Arizona.